-Our tour is during one of the most important periods for cultural and spiritual renewal in Mexico, and a fitting antidote to the pandemic.
+Our tour was during one of the most important periods for cultural and spiritual renewal in Mexico, and a fitting antidote to the pandemic.
 Here are the details:

 Oct.
 21 – We’ll all meet up in sunny San Diego and be transported across the border to our hotel in Tijuana.
 We’ll have a rehearsal and a real Mexican dinner tonight.